 Any of the wifi antenna projects shown here will provide longer range and stronger wifi signals.
 With that, you can enjoy a higher data rate, and fewer signal dropouts.
 If your network must penetrate concrete walls, runs from one building to another, or covers a large outdoor area, plan to use a high gain wifi antenna at BOTH ends.
 Access points and clients must both support their ends of the communications link.

 If you use Linux, be sure to use a Wireless Adapter with Linux Kernel Support so you may enjoy plug-and-play convenience!

 For very long range wifi links, use a short helical, yagi, or biquad antenna mounted at the focus of a parabolic reflector.
 Wifi dish antennas offer the highest possible gain and longest connection range.
 There are high power wifi boosters advertised for very long range connections, but a high gain antenna is the first thing needed.

 Bear in mind that beyond a distance of 3 km, throughput may begin to decrease due to the ACK timeout setting of the access point.
 ACK timing must be optimized for longer distances - especially over links covering dozens of kilometers.

 Some articles to read that will raise your expectations of wifi performance:

-Also, note that large antennas are not always the best for providing connectivity to a large and/or remote area.
-Wi-Fi mesh networking and mobile telephone ad hoc mesh networking can enable people to connect peer-to-peer without reliance on much infrastructure.
+Mesh networking is often a better way to cover an area than with high gain wifi antennas.
+WiFi mesh networking and mobile telephone ad hoc mesh networking can enable people to connect peer-to-peer without reliance on much infrastructure.
 Here is where users make the network, and it can function well in times of civil unrest or natural disaster.